Wellesley Street Bus Improvements

 Work on the Wellesley Street bus corridor will be in stages.

-Stage two will be the section of Wellesley Street between Victoria Street and Albert Park.
-This will include the Victoria Park bus turnaround and Beaumont Street layover work.
+- Stage 2: Victoria Street to Albert Park, including the Victoria Park bus turnaround and Beaumont Street layover.

 Partnering with mana whenua